akheron/multipy/README.rst

     -b BASEDIR   The base directory [default: ~/multipy] -k           Keep temporary files and logs after installation -n           Don't install setuptools
-    -j N         Compile with N jobs in parallel
+    -j N         Compile with N jobs in parallel [default: number of CPUs]

 Upon startup, multipy tries to source ``~/.multipyrc`` and ``~/.config/multipyrc``.
 The following variables can be assigned in